-On November 10, 2020, we filed a registration statement on Form S-3 (File No. 333-250006) with the SEC, which was declared effective on November 18, 2020 (the Shelf Registration Statement), in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
-We also simultaneously entered into a Sales Agreement with Cowen and Company, LLC, to provide for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock from time to time in "at-the-market" offerings (the ATM Program) under the Shelf Registration Statement and subject to the limitations thereof.
-We will pay to the Sales Agent cash commissions of 3.0 percent of the aggregate gross proceeds of sales of common stock under the Sales Agreement.
-During the six months ended June 30, 2021, we sold 895,658 shares pursuant to the ATM Program for net proceeds of \$9.8 million, after deducting commissions of \$0.3 million.
+On November 10, 2020, we filed a registration statement on Form S-3 (File No. 333-250006) with the SEC, which was declared effective on November 18, 2020, or the Shelf Registration Statement, in relation to the registration of common stock, preferred stock, debt securities, warrants and/or units of any combination thereof for the purposes of selling, from time to time, our common stock, debt securities or other equity securities in one or more offerings.
+We also simultaneously entered into a Sales Agreement with Cowen and Company, LLC, to provide for the offering, issuance and sale of up to an aggregate amount of \$75.0 million of our common stock from time to time in "at-the-market" offerings, or the ATM Program, under the Shelf Registration Statement and subject to the limitations thereof.
+We will pay to the Sales Agreen text of 3.0 percent of the aggregate gross proceeds of sales of common stock under the Sales Agreement.
+In 2021, we sold 4,792,562 shares pursuant to the ATM Program for net proceeds of \$48.3 million, after deducting commissions of \$1.4 million.
+No shares have been sold pursuant to the ATM Program in 2022.